Do you have to be barefoot for Judo?

 Judo became a grappling-based martial art that focuses on taking an opponent to the ground and controlling them using throws, pins, and holds.

 In the end, this kind of training is not well-suited for the chaotic and unpredictable nature of street fights, where there may be multiple attackers and weapons involved.
 If you are ever in a street fight, you should focus on quickly disabling an attacker and getting to safety, rather than trying to control them using judo techniques.

 However, if you combine Judo with just some basic striking techniques you would have a potent self defense system.

 Can I get hurt while practicing Judo?

-Likewise, it is important to wear the appropriate protective equipment, such as a mouthguard and a judo gi, and to follow the rules and guidelines of the sport.
-In addition, it is important to train with a qualified judo instructor who can provide guidance and supervision.
-By taking these precautions, the risk of injury can be greatly reduced.
+It's crucial to wear suitable protective gear, like a mouthguard and a judo gi, and adhere to the sport's rules and guidelines.
+Moreover, training under the supervision of a qualified judo instructor who can offer guidance is essential.
+By taking these precautions, you can significantly minimize the risk of injury.

 Who invented Judo?

 Here's the story: Judo was invented by Jigoro Kano, a Japanese educator and athlete, in the late 19th century.
 Kano was a practitioner of jujutsu, a traditional Japanese martial art, and was unhappy with the violent and dangerous nature of the sport.

 He sought to create a new martial art that was safer and more accessible to the general public.
 After years of study and experimentation, Kano developed judo, which combined elements of jujutsu with other disciplines such as karate and wrestling.

 And in addition to that.
 Kano also emphasized the importance of mental and moral development in judo, and the sport quickly gained popularity in Japan and around the world.